 Have you thought about what you are going to do after you leave the military?
-Whether you’re one and done, or you stay in until retirement, you will one day leave the military.
+Whether you’re in for one tour of duty or you stay in until retirement, you will one day leave the military.
 And the steps you take today can go a long way toward determining your post-military future.

-On this podcast, we interview Mark Deal, a former Nuclear technician in the Navy.
-He shares his story of self-development and planning for the future, even when he didn’t know what that future would be.
-In many ways, my story is similar to his, and I’m sure it will be similar for many of you.
+On this podcast, we interview Mark Deal, a former nuclear technician in the Navy.
+He shares his story of self-development and planning for the future.
+He did this even when he didn’t know what that future would be.
+In many ways, my story is similar to his.
+It might be similar for many of you.

 The big takeaway is this: Develop a long-term path, and take short-term actions to get you there.

 Or, in military terms: Determine your strategic goals, and take tactical measures to achieve them.

-There are many ways you can do this, and we’re going to go into more detail in the podcast.
+There are many ways you can do this.
+We’re going to go into more detail in the podcast.

-Whether you are a Private in the Army, a mid-level or senior-level NCO, or a company grade or field grade officer, there is a lot of wisdom here.
-And the tips we discuss regarding education, training, and personal development apply to everyone at every stage of life – whether you are still in the military and contemplating your next move, or whether that ship has sailed and your military days are long over.
+The tips we discuss regarding preparatory education, professional training and personal development apply to everyone at every stage of life — whether you are still in the military and contemplating your next move or whether that ship has sailed and your military days are long over.

 A successful mission isn’t successful if someone is left behind.
-That is why every special ops mission is planned with the exit in mind.
-How do we get in, accomplish our mission, and exfiltrate?
+That is why every special-ops mission is planned with the exit in mind.
+How do we get in so we can accomplish our mission?
+Then, how do we exfiltrate?

-Your military career should be treated with the same care and end-goal in mind.
-Whether you serve 2 years on active duty, or 35, there are many steps you can take to prepare yourself for your next course of action, whether that is another career or retirement.
+Your military career should be treated with the same care.
+Keep the end goal in mind.
+Whether you serve two years or 35 years on active duty, there are many steps you can take to prepare yourself for your next course of action, whether that is another career or military retirement.

 With this in mind, Deal and I discuss the steps he took during his six-year enlistment that helped prepare him for his successful transition into the civilian world.
 After listening to his story, you won’t be surprised to learn he has been successful in the business world as well.